Programs and Initiatives

 The purpose of the event is to foster positive relationships between youth and police officers.
 Young elementary aged children of misfortune, are selected each year, on a referral basis, to shop at Walmart to purchase gifts for themselves and their family.
 Each child is given a set amount of money to spend, and each child is assigned to a police officer, who then escorts them around the store and assists in selecting appropriate gifts to purchase.
 After shopping, the children are treated to a catered lunch party, have their gifts wrapped, and enjoy the experience of a lifetime .

 Anti-Graffiti and Urban Blight Remediation

-Officer Ollis and volunteers strive to maintain a sense of order in the city.
-Please report graffiti, shoes hanging from wires, illegally dumped materials and general blight issues to the appropriate department within the city.
-A more orderly environment is a safer environment.
-For additional information, contact Officer Rodger Ollis at email@example.com.
+The Police Department and numerous community volunteers strive to maintain a sense of order in the City.
+Please report any graffiti, shoes hanging from wires, illegally dumped materials, and general blight to either the Police Department (610-384-2300) or the City Codes (610-384-0300).
+An orderly environment.

 Police Law Enforcement Chaplain Program